Tonierbobcat/Senritsubooru/README.md

-# szurubooru
+# Senritsubooru

-Szurubooru is an image board engine inspired by services such as Danbooru, Gelbooru and Moebooru dedicated for small and medium communities.
-Its name [has its roots in Polish language and has onomatopeic meaning of scraping or scrubbing](https://sjp.pwn.pl/sjp/;2527372).
-It is pronounced as *shoorubooru*.
+Senritsubooru is an image board engine inspired by services such as Danbooru, Gelbooru and Moebooru dedicated for small and medium communities.
 ## Features

 - Post content: images (JPG, PNG, GIF, animated GIF), videos (MP4, WEBM), Flash animations